Keep little ones hydrated and healthy with our roundup of the best water bottles Read more

 Believe it or not, this mainstream Aussie label gets a “good” rating from Good On You, so if you’re looking for a mainstream brand that’s ethically made, this one gets a tick of approval.
 They always have a great selection for boys and girls and the customisable towels are great too.

 With a focus on hand screen printing, Oobi has been creating ethical kids gear for 15 years.
 Their sizes range from babies to tweens and their sun hats are also a great addition for extra sun protection.

 Created by two midwives and mums who believe in teaching their kids about nurturing the planet, Ina Swim, for 0-5 year old boys and girls offers one pieces and twin sets, mini boardies and rashies in pastel and earthy tones.
 They use fabric made from pre and post-consumer waste like fishing nets, fabric scraps and carpet flooring that’s SPF 50 and their packaging is 100 per cent recyclable.
-We only wish they’d make some for us too!
+They also have a new reusable swim nappy in the mix.

 Subscribe to our newsletter

 Create a sustainable and stylish wardrobe in 3 simple steps Read more

 The best natural and organic bed linen Read more